Converting A Truss Loft

-Truss Loft Conversions.
-Post 1960s, the most popular form of construction used factory-made roof trusses.
-These utilise thinner, cheaper timbers – but due to the addition of braced diagonal timber offer good structural integrity.
+Following the 1960s, the most popular form of construction used factory-made roof trusses.
+These utilise thinner, cheaper timbers, yet offer good structural integrity due to the addition of braced diagonal timber.

-Another big disadvantage of a Truss roof is it can seem like there is simply no room to do anything in the loft as it seems full of wooden frames.
+Another big disadvantage of a truss roof is it may feel like there is a lack of usable room in the loft as it seems full of wooden frames.

 If you are looking for information on converting a traditional loft visit our standard Loft Conversion page.

 Although the frame of a truss roof occupies the majority of the internal space it’s not impossible to convert into a fantastic living space when you work with our specialist truss loft conversions team.

 This will normally involve the insertion of steel beams between loadbearing walls for the new floor joists to hang on and the rafter section to be supported on.
 Together with a steel beam at the ridge, the whole framework is replaced using either A-shaped trusses or horizontal beams.
 This then enables us to create a larger and more versatile space within your accommodation.